andyzeng/visual-pushing-grasping/README.md

 We provide a simple calibration script to estimate camera extrinsics with respect to robot base coordinates.
 To do so, the script moves the robot gripper over a set of predefined 3D locations as the camera detects the center of a moving 4x4 checkerboard pattern taped onto the gripper.

-The predefined 3D locations are sampled from a 3D grid of points in the robot's workspace.
-To modify the predefined 3D locations, change the variables `workspace_limits` and `calib_grid_step` at the top of `calibrate.py`.
+Predefined 3D locations are sampled from a 3D grid of points in the robot's workspace.
+To modify these locations, change the variables `workspace_limits` and `calib_grid_step` at the top of `calibrate.py`.

 Measure the offset between the midpoint of the checkerboard pattern to the tool center point in robot coordinates (variable `checkerboard_offset_from_tool`).
 This offset can change depending on the orientation of the tool (variable `tool_orientation`) as it moves across the predefined locations.
 Change both of these variables respectively at the top of `calibrate.py`.